 DISABLING ASLR (LINUX)

-temporarily disable ASLR during debugging
+This temporarily disable ASLR on a single process during debugging.

 root@oco:~$ setarch `uname -m` -R ./27_stack_overflow.out